-- Find out if you have genes linked with increased cancer risk that can be passed on to your children.
+Find if you have genes that may pass increased cancer risk to your children

 Risk factors for hereditary cancer

-- Family history of cancer.
-Three or more relatives on the same side of the family with the same or related forms of cancer
+Family history of cancer.
+Having 3 or more relatives on the same side of the family with the same or related forms of cancer

-- Cancer at an early age.
-Two or more relatives diagnosed with cancer at an early age, which may be different depending on the type of cancer
+Cancer at an early age.
+Having 2 or more relatives diagnosed with cancer at an early age, which may be different depending on the type of cancer

 Multiple cancers.
 Having 2 or more types of cancer occurring in the same relative

-ASCO recommends that you consider genetic testing for the following situations:
+ASCO recommends considering genetic testing in the following cases:

 - You have a personal or family history that suggests a genetic cause of cancer

-- The test for the genetic condition can clearly show that you have a specific genetic change
+- The test can clearly show a specific genetic change

-In addition, ASCO recommends genetic counseling both before and after the genetic test.
+In addition, ASCO recommends genetic counseling before and after genetic testing.
 Learn more about ASCO's latest recommendations on genetic testing for cancer susceptibility .